Capillary blood acid level. Indicators of the acid-base state (ABS) of the blood. How the systems work

 2. Subcompensated.

-In addition to changes in the content of bicarbonates and CO 2, pH also changes, but within insignificant limits of + 0.04 (pH = 7.31 - 7.49)
+In addition to changes in the content of bicarbonates and CO 2, pH also changes, but within insignificant limits + 0.04 (pH = 7.31 - 7.49)

 3. Uncompensated.

-PH< 7,30 - некомпенсированный ацидоз;
+RN< 7,30 - некомпенсированный ацидоз;

-PH> 7.50 - uncompensated alkalosis.
+pH > 7.50 - uncompensated alkalosis.

 Metabolic acidosis